gwpy/gwpy/docs/timeseries/opendata.rst

    https://gwosc.org/data/

-.. _gwpy-timeseries-fetchopendata:
+.. _pdpy-timeseries-fetchopendata:

 **********************************
 :meth:`TimeSeries.fetch_open_data`
 **********************************

-GWpy provides the :meth:`TimeSeries.fetch_open_data` method as an interface to the GWOSC data archive, requiring users to provide a minimum of information in order to access data.
+PDpy provides the :meth:`TimeSeries.fetch_open_data` method as an interface to the GWOSC data archive, requiring users to provide a minimum of information in order to access data.